 Oracle Traffic Director now supports database-based installation, or Restricted JRF-based installation.
-See Prerequisites for installing Oracle Traffic Director.
+For more information on installation prerequisites, see Prerequisites for installing Oracle Traffic Director.
 Oracle Traffic Director introduces the WebLogic Management Framework, a set of tools that leverage Oracle WebLogic interfaces to provide a simple, consistent and distributed framework for managing Oracle.
-See What is the Weblogic Management Framework.
+For more information on the WebLogic Management Framework, see What is the Weblogic Management Framework.

 WebLogic Scripting Tool Commands

 Oracle Traffic Director now supports a command line interface, Weblogic Scripting Tool (WLST).
 WLST commands are used to configure and administer Oracle Traffic Director.